 I had it in storage for like 4 years because I had no room for it in a house we lived in, but then when we moved and it could be revived, I got out the stripper.
-I was sad to have to say goodbye to this aqua finish, it was pretty cool but looked like it had gotten into a street fight and came out on the losing end!
-Up close you can see that some of the exposed wood was originally intentional, as the finish was done to mimic a shabby but chic, peely chippy sort of finish.
+It was sad to have to say goodbye to this aqua finish, but it looked like it had gotten into a street fight and came out on the losing end!
+Up close you can see that some of the exposed wood was originally intentional.
+The finish was done to mimic a shabby chic peely chippy sort of finish.
 But once the finish began to flake, it was chic no more.

 I wanted a weathered beach look, so I wasn’t trying to be too careful about removing every last speck of paint.
-I also chose to leave a bit of history, and allow the aqua color it started off as, to show through in a few spots.
+Leaving a bit of history is my thing, so I let the aqua color it started off as, to show through in a few spots.

 After stripping and sanding to my liking, I protected it by using Matte Finish from the Bungalow 47 Furniture Paint line of products.
 This gives it protection without too much shine.